Overview

 North Myrtle Beach Sports & Rec Complex

-This recently opened facility has already hosted tournaments on numerous state-of-the-art fields with teams from around the United States in lacrosse, baseball, softball, flag football even Harry Potter’s Quidditch!
-Additionally, two half-mile hiking and jogging trails, picnic shelters, a 25-acre lake, a large dog park, and an amphitheater hosting seasonal live music events, help round out this new addition to the Grand Strand Park family.
+This facility includes state-of-the-art ball fields for lacrosse, baseball, softball, flag football, and even Harry Potter’s Quidditch!
+Additionally, two half-mile hiking and jogging trails, picnic shelters, a 25-acre lake, a large dog park, and an amphitheater for live music events round out the offerings at this park in Myrtle Beach.

 More InfoSavannah's Playground @ Grand Park